How To Get Started With Accelerated Mobile Pages (AMP)?

 But, do have any clue what is AMP?
 No?

-Well it’s simple.
+Well, it’s simple.
 It is an accessible framework used to create fast-loading mobile pages.
 This entire open-source initiative was designed in order to allow publishers to increase speed for their mobile readership, without having to sacrifice any of the Ad revenue.

 Wow, now that you know what is AMP exactly, let’s check out – how does it work?

-Now this is all good for us, but what for the developers.
+Now, this is all good for us, but what for the developers?
 What makes AMP faster?

 Multimedia such as images, videos, and animations also must be handled specially.
 Images are required to utilize the custom amp-image element and should have explicit height and width.
-For animated images (GIFs), you need to use a separate amp-anim extended component.
-Lastly, to embed the YouTube videos, you’ll be required to use amp-YouTube.
+For animated images (GIFs), you need to use a separate amp-admin extended component.
+Lastly, to embed YouTube videos, you’ll be required to use amp-YouTube.

-How You Should Get Started?
+How Should You Get Started?

-The tags that you use for AMP must be in certain order and at certain places.
+The tags that you use for AMP must be in a certain order and at certain places.
 Also, you can’t use certain tags.
-And in case you use them, your AMP version of site won’t be valid.
+And in case you use them, your AMP version of the site won’t be valid.